7 Love, Power and Serenity in Divinity or in Distortion

-When a person is inclined to choose love as their pseudo-solution, they have the basic feeling that ‘if only I were loved, then everything would be OK.’
+When a person chooses love as their pseudo-solution, they have the basic feeling that “if only I were loved, then everything would be OK.”
 So love is supposed to solve every problem.
-In reality, life doesn’t work this way, especially since love is something we’re to give, not get locked into demanding we receive.
+In reality, life doesn’t work this way.
+Especially since love is something we’re to give, not get locked into demanding we receive.

 Flying under the auspices of the receiving-love-solves-everything solution, we develop personality patterns and trends that cause us to act and react in ways that make us weaker and more helpless than we actually are.
 Ironically, due to such disturbances in our behavior, we are scarcely able to experience love.